 Data is Received on a Port.

 SSRS report scheduling can be handled using the “port listener” condition.
-SQL-RD will monitor a specific port or IP address for data.
-Based on the results SQL-RD can trigger a report with the given data.
+PBRS will monitor a specific port or IP address for data.
+Based on the results PBRS can trigger a report with the given data.
 For example, field technicians must call into a system to update their jobs.
 Once they have completed their job update, a report must be sent.
 However this data exists only on a port.
-SQL-RD will monitor this port for data.
-If it is there, SQL-RD will trigger the report accordingly.
+PBRS will monitor this port for data.
+If it is there, PBRS will trigger the report accordingly.

 With these conditions, Event Driven Subscriptions have a variety of ways they can be triggered according to the situation at hand.
 Most users will find that the will most frequently use the database conditions for SSRS reports scheduling.
 Different conditions can be combined to create an extremely precise event driven report.
 Going beyond reports, the event based conditions can be used to automate other functions such as updating database records, triggering SSIS packages, and more.